Follow guidelines for planning and preparing visual merchandising displays

 Common errors to avoid in your coursework

-• Misconception: Customer service is just about being polite.
-Correction: It also involves active listening, product knowledge, and problem-solving to meet customer expectations and drive sales.
+- Misconception: Customer service is just being polite.
+Correction: Effective customer service includes active listening, product knowledge, and the ability to resolve complaints professionally, which can significantly impact sales and customer loyalty.

 Frequently Asked Questions